Hemayil01/Library_project/PERMISSIONS_GUIDE.md

 #### `CanManageBorrow`

-* Controls access to managing or returning books.
+* Controls access to managing or returning borrowed books.
 * Only librarians and admins can manage or return borrowed books.
+* Members can only borrow and return their own books, but cannot manage other users’ borrow records.

 #### `CanManageUsers`